EOSIO/demux-js-eos/README.md

 ### MongoActionReader

-Reads from a node's attached MongoDB instance when configured to use the MonogoDB Plugin.
+Reads from a node's attached MongoDB instance when configured to use the MongoDB Plugin.

 #### Setup